 Many professionals refer to the first two to three weeks following delivery as the “baby blues” period, where mothers often feel highly emotional, sometimes being happy one moment and tearful the next.
 These baby blues can be attributed to the hormonal shift that occurs in a woman’s body during and after pregnancy.

 Sometimes, though, childbirth can bring along conditions more complicated than the baby blues, which are known as perinatal mood disorders.
 From postpartum depression to postpartum anxiety, perinatal mood issues are a common complication in the aftermath of pregnancy.
 This is why post-pregnancy care for mothers is so important.

 “There is a pressure in society for mothers to transition seamlessly into their new role whether this is their first or fifth baby.
-The reality is, many moms struggle with anxiety, depression, or adjustment issues before, during and after pregnancy,” says Liz Bland, LCSW, director of the Women’s Emotional Wellness Center (WEWC) at the Main Line Health Center in Newtown Square.
+The reality is, many moms struggle with anxiety, depression, or adjustment issues before, during and after pregnancy,” says Liz Bland, LCSW, director of the Women’s Emotional Wellness Center (WEWC) at the Main Line Health Newtown Square.

 “The pressure from society that this period should be the ‘happiest time of your life’ makes it all that much harder for many women to ask for help,” Bland adds.
 “Often, women who are struggling are less likely to bring up their symptoms for fear of how they may be perceived.”

 As a new mother, it’s important to understand these mood changes in order to best take care of yourself after delivery.